g00kya/overdose-token-checker/README.md

-# Token Grabber
+# Overdose Token Checker

 ![Banner](https://i.hizliresim.com/8qrjx3v.png)

 ## Important

-Token Grabber was created by me so you can find bugs (I hope you don't find)
+Token Checker was created by me so you can find bugs (I hope you don't find)

 **NOTE**: Please make an issue if you find a bug